 See our Packing List for more information about bringing electronics abroad.

 Mobile service and data: SRAS will supply you with a simple mobile phone while abroad.
 Students that use only these phones to call and text report spending around $1 dollar per month.
-Students with unlocked smartphones who get local SIMs for data and calling report spending $3 per month for unlimited data and local texting.
+Students with unlocked smartphones who get local SIMs for data and calling report spending $5-11 per month for generous-to-unlimited data and local texting.
 Cell service in Ukraine is usually pay-as-you-go with a monthly fee or prepaid service.
 You will not need a long-term contract.
-Students can also look into international plans through T-Mobile and Verizon that can be handy if you plan to talk a lot to folks back home while abroad.
+Students can also look into international plans through T-Mobile, Verizon, or Google Voice that can be handy if you plan to talk a lot to folks back home while abroad.
 Activate these before coming abroad.
 Internet is free while at NovaMova and if you ask waiters at restaurants, they will most likely give you the restaurant password.

 High-speed Internet: Homestays will generally have WiFi and Novamova has WiFi on premises.

 Most state museums are free to enter.
 Otherwise, tickets are rarely more than $5 and tours can be had, even in English, for about $10.
 Movie theaters only charge 100-150 UAH ($4-6) for one ticket.
 Kyiv Cinema is a popular movie theater that many NovaMova students go to on the weekends.

 The Buena Vista Social Bar in central Kyiv is also a great place to go for cheap food/drinks and entertainment.
 They often host International Nights for travelers and foreign students.
 Many bars and pubs around Kyiv also host special concerts and karaoke nights, and admission is typically around 40-90 UAH.